TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 44/Isaiah 44.16.md

 ---

-He burneth part thereof in the fire; with part thereof he eateth flesh; he roasteth roast, and is satisfied; yea, he warmeth himself, and saith, Aha, I am warm, I have seen the fire.
+He burns part of it in the fire.
+With part of it, he eats meat.
+He roasts a roast, and is satisfied.
+Yes, he warms himself, and says, "Aha!
+I am warm.
+I have seen the fire."